hadley/r-python/README.md

 A little further exploration (not shown) indicates that this is very close to being exponential growth.

 If we standardise the number of R questions by the number of python questions, we see that R the number of R questions is increasing more rapidly than python.
-Currently, about 1 question about R is asked for every four questions asked about python.
+Currently, about 1 question about R is asked for every three questions asked about python.

 ![R questions growing relative to python](images/so-rel.png)